exonum/exonum-client/README.md

 Can be used to retrieve representation of data of type `newType` as array of 8-bit integers.

+The `data` is a custom data in JSON format.

 Lets declare simple type `User` with field `id` of Integer type and field `name` of String type:

 ```javascript